ayushka-710/kubern-dock-springboot-microservices-main/README.md

 ## To view the API endpoint
 - cd sb-services/
-- find . -name "*Controller*" 2>/dev/null (This will display all of the controller file which consists of API endpoint which can be used in postman.)
+- find . -name "*Controller*" 2>/dev/null (These will display all of the controller file which consists of API endpoint which can be used in postman.)

+## Command to run the compose-local.yml
+- docker compose -f compose-local.yml up -d